litterat/litterat-pep/README.md

 ### Data objects

 Plain Old Java Objects (POJOs) are serialized based on getter/setter pairs.
 In this case a no-argument constructor must be provided.
+The class is annotated with @Data to identify the class is data and can be converted.

 ```java
 @Data